ydahal1/snake/readme.md

 3. Run `python3 snake.py`
 4. Use arrow keys to change the direction of the snake's movement.

-## Requirements

-Make sure you have Python installed to run this game.

-Enjoy playing the Snake game!
+Enjoy playing the Snake game !!!